ZiyuZhang/ziyuzhang.github.io/index.md

 * [A note on formality and singularities of moduli spaces](./formality-singularity.pdf), *Mosc.
 Math.
 J.*, 12(4):1-17, 2012.
-* On singular moduli spaces of sheaves on K3 surfaces, *PhD thesis* at Stanford University, 2009.
+* On singular moduli spaces of sheaves on K3 surfaces, *PhD thesis*, Stanford University, 2009.

 ### Teaching Experience
 Lectures delivered: